Learning Personalized Treatment Decisions in Precision Medicine: Disentangling Treatment Assignment Bias in Counterfactual Outcome Prediction and Biomarker Identification: Experiments

 \subsection{Learners}

 Given observational data $\mathcal{D}=\{x_i, a_i, y_i\}_{i=0}^n$, generated with some observed policy $\pi$ according to the DGP in \figureref{fig:fig2}, the goal is to estimate the quantities discussed in Sec.\ \ref{subsec:quantities}.
 The fundamental difficulty of this task is the absence of measurements of the counterfactual outcome $Y_{cf}^\pi$.
 There exist several state-of-the-art counterfactual methods that aim to deal with this difficulty while estimating the quantities $\hat{\mu}^a(x), \hat{\tau}(x)$ and $\hat{\pi}(x)$.
+For comparison in our experiments, we selected models based on three primary axes: linear vs. nonlinear, action-predictive vs. balancing, and direct vs. indirect approaches.
+These distinctions guide our understanding of how various model designs handle treatment effect prediction and interact with different types of biases inherent in observational data.

-In our experiments, we use the implementations of SLearner, TLearner, XLearner, CFRNet, DragonNet, and TARNet provided by \citet{curth2021nonparametric}, and the EconML implementations of SLearner and TLearner \citep{econml}.
-See \appendixref{apd:learners} for further details on the choice of learners.
+We use the implementations of SLearner, TLearner, XLearner, CFRNet, DragonNet, and TARNet provided by \citet{curth2021nonparametric}, and the EconML implementations of SLearner and TLearner \citep{econml}.
+See \appendixref{apd:learners} for further details on three primary axes and a description of the selected learners.
 We also introduce ActionNet, which trains a propensity net on observational treatment decisions and assigns $A^{\hat{\pi}}=0$ if the predicted propensity is less than 0.5 and $A^{\hat{\pi}}=1$, otherwise.
 To assess the consistency of model performance, the models were trained on five random seeds and five-fold splits of the data.